jvaz11/social-search/README.md

 This is a work in progress.
 I'm building this as a way of applying a combination of web development technologies I've learned over the past couple of years.

+##To-do's + Known Issues

+- Instagram search isn't implemented yet
+- Moment.js may display the UTC offset incorrectly
+- The copy buttons currently don't work for the URL

 ## Tools Used

 [Express Angular Seed](https://github.com/ganarajpr/express-angular)